pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 ##### Modifier lists

-* What: {% jdoc jast::AccessNode %} is now based on a node: {% jdoc jast::ASTModifierList %}.
+* What: {% jdoc jast::ModifierOwner %} (formerly AccessNode) is now based on a node: {% jdoc jast::ASTModifierList %}.
   That node represents
   modifiers occurring before a declaration.
 It provides a flexible API to query modifiers, both explicit and implicit.
 All declaration nodes now have such a modifier list, even if it's implicit (no explicit modifiers).
-* Why: AccessNode gave a lot of irrelevant methods to its subtypes.
-E.g. `ASTFieldDeclaration::isSynchronized` makes no sense.
+* Why: ModifierOwner (formerly AccessNode) gave a lot of irrelevant methods to its subtypes.
+  E.g. `ASTFieldDeclaration::isSynchronized`
+  makes no sense.
 Now, these irrelevant methods don't clutter the API.
-The API of ModifierList is both more general and flexible
+The API of ModifierList is both more general and flexible.
 * Related issue: [[java] Rework AccessNode (#2259)](https://github.com/pmd/pmd/pull/2259)

 <details>